borisdayma/docs/docs/started.md

 import wandb
 wandb.init(project="my-project")
 ```
-Now your script is set up to log to the project "my-project".
-If this project doesn't exist yet, we automatically create it for you.
-Learn more about additonal options you can pass into to `wandb.init` [here](configs).
+We automatically create the project for you if it doesn't exist.
+You can learn more about additonal options you can pass into to `wandb.init` [here](configs).

-### Save a few hyperparameters in run.config
+Next, save a few hyperparameters:

 ```python
 wandb.config.dropout = 0.2
 wandb.config.hidden_layer_size = 128
 ```

-### Log a few metrics
+Then log a few metrics:
 ```python
 def my_train_loop():
     for epoch in range(10):